Your health and wellbeing often come second, but it is important that as a carer, you take time to look after yourself

 Relaxation is an important key to health and wellbeing.
 Relaxation Therapy aims to decrease the effects of stress on the body and mind.
 Stress is known to contribute to the development of many health problems.
 As we relax, our body has an opportunity to unwind and heal itself.
 It reduces symptoms of stress and makes you feel more able to cope with your caring role.

-Relaxation Therapy can help with:
+Relaxation Therapy can help:

 - Reduce anger and frustration